modmail-dev/modmail-docs/installation/local-hosting-vps/macos.md

 <figure><img src="../../.gitbook/assets/image (6).png" alt=""><figcaption></figcaption></figure>

-After that, close it and press "Yes" to save your changes.
-Exit the `nano` editor with `Ctrl+X`.
+After that, exit the nano editor with `Ctrl+X` and select or enter `y` when prompted to save.
+Press enter to maintain the exiting name of the document.

 {% hint style="info" %}
 If using the `nano` editor is a bit of a learning curve, you can edit the `.env` file manually with your preferred GUI-based editor like TextEdit.